Our Spaces

 Letterpress Studio

 Additionally, our program features a Letterpress Studio, providing students with access to this timeless printing technique.
 The studio houses traditional letterpress equipment and type, allowing students to learn the art of setting and printing with movable type.
-The Letterpress Studio is fully equipped with two Vandercook presses and a hand-cranked platen press.
-Our presses can handle wood type, metal type, and photopolymer plates for quick and efficient printing of multiples and editions.
+The Letterpress Studio is fully equipped with a Vandercook press.
+Our press can handle wood type, metal type, and photopolymer plates for quick and efficient printing of multiples and editions.

 Access to this specialized studio however is limited to students who have already taken a class in type design or letterpress.